amanda-lang/amanda/README.md

 python -m amanda FILE
 ```

 Replace 'FILE' with the path to an amanda file.
-You can run the "hello world.ama" with the following command:
+You can run the "hello world.ama" example with the following command:

 ```
 python -m amanda examples/hello_word.ama